austinsGithub/Mobile-QR-Code-Generator/README.md

-**README**
+README

-This HTML file serves as a QR Code Generator, enabling users to create QR codes swiftly for various data types such as URLs, text, email addresses, and vCards.
+This HTML file is a simple QR Code Generator for quickly creating QR codes from URLs, text, emails, or vCards.

-**Getting Started:**

-Open this HTML file in a web browser compatible with HTML5 and JavaScript to commence generating QR codes.

-**Usage:**

-1. **Select QR Code Type:**
-   - Use buttons labeled "URL," "Text," "Email," or "vCard" to choose the data type you wish to encode.

-2. **Input Data:**
-   - Enter the relevant data into the provided input field based on your selection.

-3. **Generate QR Code:**
-   - Click "Generate QR Code" to create the QR code.

-4. **Customize QR Code:**
-   - Adjust colors using the color pickers.
+How to Use:

+Choose Type: Click URL, Text, Email, or vCard.

+Enter Data: Fill in the required field(s).

+Generate: Click Generate QR Code.

-   - Alter the size with the slider.
+Customize: Change colors or size with the controls.

-5. **Save QR Code:**
-   - After generation, save the QR code as a PNG or SVG file using the respective buttons.

-6. **Upload Logo (Optional):**
+Save: Download as PNG or SVG.

-   - Add a logo to the QR code by selecting "Upload Logo."
+Add Logo (if you want): upload an image to include in the QR code.
-   - Currently, only image formats are supported for logo upload.

-**Notes:**
+Notes:

-- The QR code will appear in the designated area on the webpage.
+The QR code appears in the display area.
-- In case of errors during generation, an error message will display.
-- For vCard input, complete the provided fields before generating the QR code.

-**Credits:**
+Errors during generation will show on screen.

+vCards require all fields to be filled before generating.

+Credits:

-- QR code generation utilizes the `qrcode` library.
+Built with the qrcode library.

-- Icons are sourced from Font Awesome and Lordicon.
+Icons by Font Awesome and Lordicon.

-- Fonts are obtained from Google Fonts.
+Fonts from Google Fonts.

-**Support:**

-For inquiries or feedback regarding this QR Code Generator, please contact the developer(s).